phalcon-orphanage/docs/es/reference/escaper.rst

     <a style="color: Escape untrusted data here">Some link</a>

-You can escape an HTML attribute by using the escapeCss method:
+You can escape a HTML attribute by using the escapeCss method:

 .. code-block:: html+php